-For those compiling published records (e.g., for meta-analyses), the data set can have added value if all information required by EFDB is extracted from original publications.
-This includes – but is not limited to – retaining original values as presented without modification or rounding, noting whether data were digitized, recording confidence intervals, and recording all required fields (as indicated in the EFDB’s bulk import template).
-The significant effort required to map a database into EFDB has been accomplished here (Table S2), and we hope that it will prove useful as a model for other efforts.

 Conclusions

 As human society strives to achieve net-zero greenhouse gas emissions, forest researchers can make their research more useful for forest C inventories under IPCC guidelines by calculating and reporting results in ways that are consistent with methodologies provided in the IPCC guidelines (Tables 1, 2).
-In addition, substantial investments in research and researchers focused on ground-based measurement of forest C will be required to fill knowledge gaps and thereby increase the accuracy of forest CO2 inventories for forest lands under the Paris Agreement.
-This challenge is heightened by the fact that forests are changing rapidly (e.g., McDowell et al., 2020), and data collected a decade or more in the past may be increasingly less accurate.
+In addition, substantial investments in research and researchers focused on ground-based measurement of forest C will be required to fill knowledge gaps and thereby increase the accuracy of C inventories for forest lands under the Paris Agreement.
+This challenge is heightened by the fact that forests are changing rapidly (e.g., McDowell et al., 2020), making data collected a decade or more in the past increasingly unreliable.
 This heightens the need for an efficient system of making forest C data accessible for national greenhouse gas inventories.
 We view the system developed here for submitting ForC data to the IPCC EFDB as one important step towards that goal.

 Acknowledgements

 We gratefully acknowledge the substantial contributions of Valentyna Slivinska and Sandro Federici for collaboration on the conception, design, and technical review of this project.
 Thank you to all researchers who collected and published the data contained in ForC, and to all research assistants and collaborators who have contributed to building the database.
 Thank you to Avni Malhotra for helpful comments on an earlier draft of this manuscript.
-Funding for this study was provided by the Smithsonian (Forest Global Earth Observatory, Smithsonian Working Land and Seascapes); a Bezos Earth Fund grant to the Nature Conservancy, with a sub-grant to NZCBI; and the Institute for Global Environmental Strategies.
+Funding for this study was provided by the Smithsonian (Forest Global Earth Observatory, Smithsonian Working Land and Seascapes) and a Bezos Earth Fund grant to the Nature Conservancy with a sub-grant to NZCBI.

 Author Contribution